 Arrest made after motorcycle crash injures McAllen firefighter

+When Garza arrived, he spoke in a “slurred speech” and admitted to “drinking four 25-ounce” cans of Bush beer an hour before the crash, the complaint stated.
+He stated he stopped at the location when he crashed into the motorcycle, but “panicked and left the scene.”

+Two breathalyzer tests done to Garza showed he had a blood alcohol content of .12 and .11.

-McAllen Fire Chief Juan Gloria identified the victim as a firefighter, and said the man was treated at the scene and hospitalized with several injuries.
+McAllen Fire Chief Juan Gloria identified the victim as a firefighter.
+The complaint states that the firefighter suffered a broken pelvis, a fractured foot and “possibly” internal bleeding as a result of the crash.

+According to the McAllen Police Department, Garza was remanded to the Hidalgo County jail in lieu of a $35,000 bond in connection with the crash, according to a news release.

 Sports Video